docs-plus/docs.plus/README.md

 If you have any further questions, please don’t hesitate, you can reach us by the following:

-> Join our [Discussions](https://github.com/docs-plus/docs.plus/discussions) and help make Docsplus even better.
+> Join our [Discussions](https://github.com/docs-plus/docs.plus/discussions) and help make docs.plus even better.

 - Twitter: [@docsdotplus](https://twitter.com/docsdotplus)
 - Github: [docs.plus](https://github.com/nwspk/docs.plus)